 From fairytale Trulli homes to rocky sun-soaked beaches, this two-week trip to Puglia is perfect for travelers who want to see authentic Italy.
 See baroque architecture in Lecce, scrubby pine forests in Gargano National Park, and sunny southern towns of Otranto and Gallipoli.
 End your trip in the busy port city of Bari where a maze-like old town, deep-fried panzerotto, and 12th-century churches await.

 If spending 11 relaxed days in the sunny Puglia region sounds like a dream come true, this packed itinerary is yours.
-See storybook Trulli in Alberobello, visit the 9,000-year-old Matera caves and lounge on warm beaches.
-Explore Lecce's Baroque city center and spend a day in the lovely coastal town of Otranto before ending in Bari to see stunning churches and a medieval city center.
+See storybook Trulli in Alberobello, visit the 9,000-year-old Matera caves, and lounge on warm beaches.
+Explore Lecce's Baroque city center and spend a day in the lovely coastal town of Otranto before ending in Bari to see beautiful historic churches and a medieval city center.

-Spend a relaxing 8 days exploring medieval architecture and enjoying nature in Puglia.
-Begin your trip in Alberobello, where storybook Trulli homes pack the town center.
+Spend a relaxing eight-day exploring medieval architecture and enjoying nature in Puglia.
+Begin your trip in Alberobello, where storybook trulli homes pack the town center.
 Take a day trip to Ostuni, spend the afternoon on a beach, and learn to cook a Pugliese meal in Lecce.
 Finish in Bari, where narrow city streets, a vibrant religious presence, and freshly-baked focaccia barese await.

 Explore Roman theaters, relax in small coastal towns, and soak in the sunshine on this twelve-day itinerary of the incredible Puglia region.
-From Baroque castles in Lecce and fairytale Alberobello to the white-washed buildings in Otranto, this trip hits the region's highlights with a focus on authentic Italian life.
-You'll learn to make a typical Pugliese meal and go swimming on rocky beaches, then eat delicious fried street food on the winding medieval streets of Bari.
+From Baroque castles in Lecce and fairy tale Alberobello to the whitewashed buildings in Otranto, this trip hits the region's highlights with a focus on authentic Italian life.
+You'll learn to make a typical Pugliese meal and swim on rocky beaches, then eat delicious fried street food on the winding medieval streets of Bari.

 Discover the best spots in southern Puglia and explore Matera's unique cave dwellings on this self-drive tour.
 Your trip begins in Bari, the regional capital.
 You'll wander the streets of Alberobello, classified as a UNESCO World Heritage Site thanks to its famous trulli—cone-shaped, whitewashed houses that are unique to this part of Italy.
 From there, you'll travel to Matera, famed for its sassi, or cave dwellings, and explore the Lucanian Dolomites.
 You'll continue on to the Salento Peninsula, stopping at Lecce, the provincial capital, and using Otranto as a base for your explorations of the tip of the peninsula and the area's crystal-clear beaches.
 Along the way, you can hike, swim, or simply relax and enjoy views of some of southern Italy's most iconic towns and landscapes.